Skip to Main Content

 EMPH Tracks: Tailored to Meet Your Needs

 The Executive MPH program offers a rigorous Master’s of Public Health degree designed to meet the needs of working professionals, both in the program’s content and course logistics.
 In particular, onsite intensives emphasize training in strategic leadership, management, and communications in order to best serve our students’ professional goals at this stage in their careers.
 For many students, these core requirements are sufficiently tailored to meet their needs, and they are happy to choose their elective courses based on their individual interests and aspirations, without constraint.
-For others who seek additional training in a particular methodology or subject matter, our EMPH offers three tracks: Health Informatics, Applied Analytic Methods and Epidemiology, and Environmental Health Sciences.
+For others who seek additional training in a particular methodology or subject matter, our EMPH offers four tracks: Health Policy, Health Informatics, Applied Analytic Methods and Epidemiology, and Environmental Health Sciences.
 Students who pursue a particular track have that track’s director assigned as their formal advisor, and complete the corresponding three-course sequence, detailed below.

 Health Informatics Track: